The one who offers thanksgiving as his sacrifice glorifies me (Psalm 50:23 ESV).

 Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus (1 Thess.
 5:16-18 NIV).

-Thank you for being totally sovereign and only good—when we see it and when we don’t.
-By your Holy Spirit, quickly sabotage our discontent, ingratitude, and gospel amnesia—this week and always.
-So very Amen we pray, in Jesus’ exalted and trustworthy name.
+Thank you for being God and thank you for being good—all the time, when I see it and when I don’t.
+So very Amen I pray, in Jesus’ exalted and trustworthy name.